fastbodin/anionic_clar_fullerene_ILP/README.md

 1. A CPP+14 compiler.

 2. This implementation requires a local copy of a Gurobi solver (https://www.gurobi.com/).
-**Update** the Makefile to point to your copy of gurobi, I included an example that I used on my Macbook when running Gurobi 11.

 3. A file containing fullerenes and their adjacency lists in a *particular* format.
 For each isomer in the file, please use the following format such that